Random House: International branches

 Penguin Random House Grupo Editorial is Random House's Spanish-language division, targeting markets in Spain and Hispanic America.
 It is headquartered in Barcelona with locations in Argentina, Chile, Colombia, Mexico, Venezuela, Uruguay, and the United States.
 From 2001 until November 2012, it was a joint venture with Italian publisher Mondadori (Random House Mondadori).
 Upon Bertelsmann's acquisition of Mondadori's stake in the JV, the name was kept temporarily four months.
 Some Spanish-language authors published by Penguin Random House Grupo Editorial include Roberto Bolaño, Javier Marías, Mario Vargas Llosa and Guillermo Arriaga.

 Random House of Canada was established in 1944 as the Canadian distributor of Random House Books.
-In 1986 the company established its own indigenous Canadian publishing program that has become one of the most successful in Canadian history.
+In 1986, Random House of Canada established its own indigenous Canadian publishing program that has become one of the most successful in Canadian history.
 Until January 2012, it used to hold a 25% stake in McClelland & Stewart, with the remaining 75% being controlled by the University of Toronto.
 It is now the sole owner of McClelland & Stewart.

 Takeda Random House Japan was founded in May 2003 as a joint venture between Kodansha and Random House.
 In 2009, Random House discontinued the joint venture.
-The company filed for bankruptcy on December 14, 2012.
+Takeda Random House Japan filed for bankruptcy on December 14, 2012.

 In 2006, Random House invested in Random House Korea.
 In 2010, Random House divested their ownership.

-On April 27, 2010, Random House announced that Random House Australia managing director, Margie Seale, would take on the responsibilities of exploring and evaluating potential business opportunities in Asia.
+In April 2010, Random House Australia managing director, Margie Seale, was assigned the responsibilities of exploring and evaluating potential business opportunities for the company in Asia.

-Home video division

 Random House Home Video

-Random House Home Video was a home video unit established by Random House in 1983 as Random House Video until 1988, the publisher of Dr. Seuss's books.
-It was renamed in 1984.
-Random House's home video division was currently the distributor of some shows, such as Sesame Street (1986–2005), The Busy World of Richard Scarry (1993–2005), Arthur (1996–2006), and The Berenstain Bears, the original 1985–1987 animated television series (1989–2005, 2008–2009), and Golden Books (2001–2005).
-In 1994, they began distributing through Sony Wonder.
-However, the company went dormant around 2005, but Sony Wonder still continued to use the company's logo on Arthur VHS tapes and DVDs until 2006.
+Random House Home Video was a home video unit established by Random House in 1983 and named Random House Video until 1984.
+Random House's home video division was the distributor of some television shows, such as Sesame Street (1986–1994), The Busy World of Richard Scarry (1993–2005), Arthur (1996–2006), and The Berenstain Bears, the original 1985–1987 animated television series (1989–2005, 2008–2009), and Golden Books (2001–2005).
+In 1994, it began distributing through Sony Wonder.
+Random House Home Video became dormant around 2005, but Sony Wonder still continued to use Random House Home Video's logo on Arthur VHS tapes and DVDs until 2006.